 You want to help spread the great opportunities you have had to everyone around the world.

 You can apply at any time of the year, but typically, we will release new projects that you can apply to every 3-months.
-We operate our internship program in sync with the UC San Diego quarter system for the convenience of current students.
-So, check back here during Week 5, 6, or 7 of a given quarter for the following quarter.
+We operate our internship program in sync with the UC San Diego quarter system for the convenience of current students as we’re located on the UCSD campus.
 You can see if there are any available projects on the Trello board.
 If there are no projects that interest you at any given time, you can subscribe to the Internships Mailing List to be notified of future rounds.

 How much time will I have to commit?